Fluffernuttersandwich/Borscht/Performance_Optimization.md

 almost everyone is going to stare at their FPS counter and wonder where all their frames wandered off to.

-Before installing performance tweaks, replacing DLLs, sacrificing a Bloodsucker to the Monolith, or blaming Borscht, start with the boring
+Before installing performance tweaks, replacing DLLs, or blaming Borscht, start with the boring
 answer:

 > **Establish a stable baseline first.
 Optimize second.
 Add expensive